zpeng/carshalton/README.md

   * by the end of the day
     * calculate profit and loss based on the log transaction
     * write the transaction to a csv file
-    * produce chart for each holding
+    * plot and save chart for each holding

 ## Required libraries
 * pandas